mgenelins/w0yc-repeaters/README.md

 444.425 - KA0KMJ/R - "The Blowtorch" 114.8
 144.390 - W0YC-5 - "Two-way APRS node"
 443.425 - W0YC/R  B - D-Star "First D-Star on the air in Minnesota"
-444.200 - NH7CY/R - DMR "First MotoTrbo / DMR System on the air in Minnesota", Connected to K4USD Network as of Oct 15, 2022.
+443.000 - NH7CY/R - DMR "First MotoTrbo / DMR System on the air in Minnesota", Connected to K4USD Network as of Oct 15, 2022.
 CC 11.
+147.150 - W0YC/R primary - 114.8hz - Motorola MSF 5000 connected to Mankato FM/P25 network.
+On air, but needs antenna work to get to 350 Watts.
 ```

 Stuff off-air at East Bank Campus:
 ```
-147.150 - W0YC/R primary - 100.0hz - Waiting controller and antenna work
 ```

 Stuff on-air at other sites: